List of recurring The Simpsons characters: Cletus Spuckler

-Coach Lugash

-Coach Lugash (voiced by Dan Castellaneta) is a gym teacher who coached Lisa in the season 13 episode "Little Girl in the Big Ten".
-He has anger problems and later makes brief appearances.
-Springfield Elementary gym teacher Brunella Pommelhorst mentions that he defected into East Germany from the West.

 Coach Krupt

-Coach Krupt (Hank Azaria) is the gym teacher at Springfield Elementary School following Miss Pummelhorst's departure to have a sex-change operation.
+Coach Krupt (voiced by Hank Azaria) is the gym teacher at Springfield Elementary School following Miss Pummelhorst's departure to have a sex-change operation.
 He is obsessed with the game Bombardment and plays it relentlessly, spilling over into his personal life when, whilst dining at the Gilded Truffle, he pelts Groundskeeper Wille (who working there as a waiter) with bread rolls and yells "bombardment" when ordering.
 He can be seen in season 20's "How the Test Was Won" training the students for their standardized tests and hurling rubber balls at those who give wrong answers and has since made minor cameos in later episodes.
 He has a wife, daughter, and son.

 Comic Book Guy

 Cookie Kwan

-Cookie Kwan (voiced by Tress MacNeille) is an Asian American real estate broker who first appears in the Season 9 Simpsons episode "Realty Bites".
+Cookie Kwan (voiced by Tress MacNeille) is an Asian American real estate broker who first appears in the episode "Realty Bites".
 She is the stereotypical competitive woman with a thick Asian accent that she has been trying to lose since she was a child.
 She touts herself as being "number one on the West Side", although she also works on the East Side.
 She is very aggressive toward anyone she deems a threat to her business, evidenced by when she threatens Gil Gunderson.
 She once attempted to seduce Ned Flanders, has had an illegitimate child with Mayor Quimby, and has flirted with Homer.
 She is friends with Lindsey Naegle.
 She is a Republican.
 She is played by MacNeille with a strong and harsh stereotypical Chinese accent.

-Count Dracula

-Count Dracula (voiced by Hank Azaria) is a vampire based on the character of the same name.
-He is often seen as a member in the Springfield Republican Party, as a vampire with white skin, and black suit and cloak.

-Cowboy Bob

-Cowboy Bob (voiced by Albert Brooks in "The Call of the Simpsons", Dan Castellaneta in "Mobile Homer") is an RV salesman who first appeared in "The Call of the Simpsons".
-Bob works at Bob's RV Roundup but claims he does not own the place – although this could be part of his sales pitch, given the manner he tells this to Homer.
-He is a typical hard-sell salesman who manages to sell Homer a cheap old RV due to his lack of financial funds.
-Cowboy Bob appears in the episodes "The Call of the Simpsons", "Bart Gets an 'F', "When Flanders Failed", "Mobile Homer", and "Yellow Subterfuge".
-He also has a small part in The Simpsons Movie.